rubenpieters/netrunner-comprehensive-rules/CONTRIBUTING.md

 ```

 This will generate an output folder corresponding to each of the output formats (currently: `html` and `latex`).
 When making changes and pushing them to the repository, you should verify that the output can be generated and looks like you expect.

+NOTE: The `-X utf8` flag is needed on windows to properly read the input files as UTF8.